I Tried This Best-Selling Ball Trimmer & My Vagina Loved It

 ”

 As an electric trimmer novice, I did some research.
-I deduced that the average groin groomer lands anywhere between £30 to over £100, and the ones worth your time are waterproof, rechargeable, easy to maneuver, and come with some helpful accessories.
+I deduced that the average groin groomer lands anywhere between $30 to over $100, and the ones worth your time are waterproof, rechargeable, easy to maneuvre, and come with some helpful accessories.
 Not only that, but many brands boast some form of skin-protecting technology that prevents nicks, bumps, and guarantees hygienic safety.
-Meridian's £58 trimmer checks all of these boxes — mine came charged in mint condition and was accompanied by two adjustable guide combs, a cleaning brush, and a USB charger.
+Meridian's $100 trimmer checks all of these boxes — mine came charged in mint condition and was accompanied by two adjustable guide combs, a cleaning brush, and a USB charger.
 As for the guarantees, per Meridian's on-site description, the gadget's ceramic blades should "[handle] coarse and curly hair without painful nicks and pulling," while the adjustable combs ensure you achieve "your perfect length."

 In terms of feedback, the trimmer reigns supreme with a 4.7 out of 5 star rating and 320 reviews.
 One customer, Yazan A., put it simply: "It is as expected.
 So happy to have it."
 Another on-site reviewer, Kalene B., also gave her trimmer five stars and rejoiced, "It works for women too!"
 The few unhappy buyers warn the public of not-so-close trims and inconvenient charging, and one even mentioned "it's not a good trimmer for women."
 Oh, really?
 I decided to evaluate these opposing theories and give the trimmer a go.